Masterchief-solo/The-Code-Toolkit/README.md

 # 🛠️ The Code Toolkit 🛠️
-### Trusty scripts and commands for IT administration shenanigans
+### Trusty code, scripts, and commands for IT administration shenanigans

 ## What's This All About?